stamourv/recipes/fusili-casserole.md

 ## Notes

+* An 8oz container of fresh mozzarella, a 14oz can of tomato sauce, and a large broccoli (or two small ones) makes for two recipes.
+So I usually cook two batches back to back.
+* The original recipe puts the garlic in the breadcrumbs.
+I find that too much trouble, so I just add it to the sauce.

+## Variants

 * Could add some pancetta or bacon for a non-vegerarian version.
 * Another non-vegetarian option is to add anchovies to the sauce.
 A couple of fillets adds some depth to the sauce.
 Careful not to overdo it, though, to not end up with a fishy-tasting sauce.
-* An 8oz container of fresh mozzarella, and a large broccoli (or two small ones) makes for two recipes.
-So I usually do two batches back to back.
+* Adding mushrooms could be nice.
+Adding mushrooms to anything is nice.

 ## Source